rafaelmata357/Data-Science-Udacity/dog breed classifier/README.md

 ```
 - Step 0: Import Datasets, analyze and process
 - Step 1: Detect Humans using the OpenCV framework
-- Step 2: Detect Dogs using the Resnet50 pretrainned CNN
+- Step 2: Detect Dogs using the Resnet50 pretrained CNN
 - Step 3: Create different CNN models to Classify Dog Breeds
         - A model from Scratch
         - With transfer learning using VGG16 model